 Be careful, evaluate your financial situation, don’t get into a debt trap.

 - Criminal charges are prohibited in the state of Illinois.

 - In case of NSF to pay a check, a lender may charge a fee not to exceed $25.

-- “(f) A lender may not take or attempt to take an interest in any of the consumer’s personal property to secure a payday loan.”
+- Lenders are not permitted to take any interest in any personal assets of the borrower to secure a payday loan.
 (815 ILCS 122/1-1 et seq.).